Masterlvov/Masterlvov/README.md

 I make elegantly professional **💻 Distributed Systems, 📱 iOS apps and 🌐 Website** for a living and also **Write some blogs**. 🌈

-* 🧐   Interested in full stack.
-Recent focus on backend.
+* 🧐   Interested in Basketball.
+Recent focus on battery.
 * 🎓   Bachelor of Chemical engineering.
-* 🌱   Currently learning Math & Philosophy.
+* 🌱   Currently learning Battery.
-* 📚   Reading more about Apple, Harry Potter and how the computer works.
-* 💻   With 4 years' computer science and technology education and 5 years' development working experience.
+* 💻   With 2 years'lithium battery working experience.
-* ⛵   Encouraging people for open source collaborations.